 I think independence and autonomy get conflated, and that leads to confusion and delay.
 Anyone can self-advocate, meaning specifically that anyone can learn to stand up for their own rights, however, they communicate.
 And when you can self-advocate, and your self-advocacy is taken seriously and respected, then you have autonomy.
 Does this mean you are independent?
 Not necessarily.
 But independence is not the goal.
 Autonomy is.

 In practice, this looks like the “burrito rule,” that you can have a microwaved burrito at any hour of the day or night if you want one, just like any other adult.
 This looks like people not forcing you to go on group outings if you don’t want to.
 This looks like not being given sleeping meds so you will stick to a sleeping schedule for support staff’s convenience, even if you want to stay up all night watching Teen Titans Go.

 As for inclusion, that means you are part of your community, however you choose to be.
-It means people in you community know who you are, and would notice if something was different about you.
-This goes back to the safety issue, and is also about normalizing disability.
-Human nature is to be cool with the familiar, and shy away from the unfamiliar.
+It means people in your community know who you are, and would notice if something was different about you.
+This goes back to the safety issue and is also about normalizing disability.
+Human nature is to be cool with the familiar and shy away from the unfamiliar.
 Inclusion is, in part, about ensuring people with disabilities are as familiar as anyone else in the community.

 Thank you, Shannon, for your thoughtful insights.
 We are so grateful to have worked with you in our workshop process.
 To learn more about the people and ideas from our Together We Can Do More Initiative, click here to watch the film and download the report.